-Kabbage, an Atlanta-based online lender, provides revolving lines of credit to business owners who need ongoing access to small amounts of funding.
+Kabbage provides lines of credit to business owners who need ongoing access to small amounts of funding.

 Eligible borrowers can use financing from a Kabbage line of credit to cover nearly any business expense, such as purchasing inventory, hiring more staff, upgrading equipment and more.
-Kabbage is a good fit for business owners who may have trouble qualifying elsewhere — however, the tradeoff of no minimum required credit score is hefty fees, even when compared to other online lenders.
+Kabbage may be a good fit for business owners who have lower personal credit scores — however, hefty fees are often the tradeoff for a lender accepting a relatively low minimum credit score.

 |Amount||Terms||Monthly Fee||Time to Funding|

-Business lines of credit between $1,000 and $250,000 are available from Kabbage.
+Business lines of credit between $2,000 and $250,000 are available from Kabbage.
 Borrowers can withdraw money from their credit line as needed, starting at $500 up to their limit.
 After making a withdrawal from your Kabbage dashboard on your computer or phone, funds would be deposited in your bank account in one to three days, and even faster if you set up a PayPal account as your primary account.
-Kabbage also offers a credit card and an app for iOS and Android as additional ways to make withdrawals.

 Every time you draw from your line of credit, Kabbage creates a new loan agreement.
 Each withdrawal amount has its own repayment terms and fees; that way, you only pay fees for what you borrow, not your entire credit line.
 In addition, you aren’t limited to a certain amount of loan agreements, only by the amount of your line of credit.